Below is the plan of Goodrich Castle. The key parts of this castle are labelled and the purpose of these parts can be found below.

 A portcullis is a large wooden gate that was lowered through slots in the gatehouse to defend the entrance to the castle.
 Made usually from many pieces of horizontal and vertical oak beams with sharp spikes at the bottom, the portcullis was strong and very heavy.
 Counterweights were sometimes used to make it easier to raise a heavy portcullis.

-The postern is a small gate or doorway leading out of the castle and tended situated to be away from the main gatehouse.
+The postern is a small gate or doorway leading out of the castle and tended to be situated away from the main gatehouse.
 They are small allowing just a single person to leave or enter at a time.
 Their purpose was most likely to allow a small number of people to secretly leave or enter the castle in times of siege.

 The foundations of stables remain at several castles including Goodrich shown above.
 Horses were the main means of transport in medieval times and it was important to keep them close and safe.